UtrechtUniversity/workshop-computational-reproducibility/project.md

 - installing the language interpreter(s) for the programming language you use;
 - running a test that determines whether your project can indeed be run on the system.

-These are things we could ask the user to do manually, in an elaborate documentation.
-But users are human, and humans are fallible, and most of all profoundly lazy.
-Instead, we can automate these processes, and make life a little easier on our users.
+We have several options to guide the user through this setup.
+In the least technical approach, we could ask the user to do this manually, in an elaborate documentation.
+But you and your users are human, and humans are fallible: this approach is therefore risky, as steps can be misidentified, or forgotten altogether.
+With more technical know-how, we could automate these processes, and reduce the risks of problems appearing at the set-up stage.

+`{An image showing the risk/tech trade-off, similar to the image from rview blogs below}`

+Before we make the decisions on whether or what to automate, let's look at the project set-up in a bit more detail.

-### Installing packages and dependencies
+### Installing dependencies
 Science is standing on the shoulders of giants.
 So is programming!
-Your project will build on specific packages inside your field, as well as more general material outside.
-These packages are called 'dependencies': your project depends on them.
+Your project will use and build on specific packages inside your field, as well as more general material outside of it.
+These packages are called 'dependencies': your project, well, depends on them.
 Having an overview of these dependencies is essential to the reproducibility of your project.
-Moreover, consider that these packages will likely not be static, but that new versions may be released constantly (this holds true for the programming language you use, as well!).
+Moreover, consider that these packages will likely not be static, but that new versions may be released constantly.
 Thus, you should know which versions of these dependencies you are using.

-Your project will use a variety of packages and libraries that may not be installed in your user's system.
+The same applies to the programming language you use.
+Most if not all languages are in constant development; functions may be deprecated or deleted altogether.
+Be aware of the release version of the language(s) you use, and ensure it is part of your documentation.

+Note that an update in any dependencies may not mean that your project will no longer work.
+In fact, package developers will often try to prevent this, or to go through a warning phase before previously existing functionalities no longer work.
+Yet, this may happen, and knowing the original conditions under which your project was written can therefore be crucial in trying to reproduce it.

+### Downloading external data

+### Rendering documentation

+### Automating the set-up
+`{FLAG: JONATHAN! :D}`

+## Concluding remarks

-## Links and inspiration dump
+## Links and inspiration dump (will be turned into 'further reading')

 - [Noble et al 2009, Plos Comp Biol](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424)
 - [NiceR code](https://nicercode.github.io/blog/2013-04-05-projects/)